saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/README.md

 This ends the installation of WSL

 ## Installing Visual Code Editor for editing Codes on WSL
-THe WSL is a terminal based access, we do get any visual interface, hence to edit codes it becomes difficult, if you do not need a visual code editor you can use nano,vim etc. for now we'll install Visual Studio Code
+THe WSL is a terminal based access, we do get any visual interface, hence it becomes difficult to edit large codes, if you do not need a visual code editor you can use nano,vim etc. for now we'll install Visual Studio Code

 Download Visual Studio Code from [Link](https://code.visualstudio.com/download) after downloading we need to install some extensions, namely WSL and C/C++